Skip to main content

 Who needs to install the deployment manager, and where?

-• Depending on the software selected, the deployment manager might require an agent on the z/OS side, which can be set up by a system programmer (infrastructure team).
+• Depending on the software selected, the deployment manager might require an agent or host components on the z/OS side, which can be set up by a system programmer (infrastructure team).
 (Alternatively, the pipeline orchestrator could SSH into z/OS.)

 Deployment manager options